monotone-studio/monotone/README.md

 ## Performance

-By keeping storage embeddable within your application it is possible to achieve lowest latency and get much higher performance comparing to a dedicated server solutions.
+By keeping storage embedded within your application it is possible to achieve lowest latency and get much higher performance comparing to a dedicated server solutions.

 Performance numbers we achieved so far: